David-Kent-Consulting/how_to_azure_automationact_with_terraform/README.md

 automation account using Terraform.
 We cover all of the steps that Microsoft had once covered in Azure Issue 4431.
 Unfortunately Microsoft removed the issue report with what was an excellent code example.
 This is our way of helping the developer community who has helped us on so many times.
+Happy coding!

 REQUIREMENTS
 ============